 I'm married and have a son, born in 1992.

 From 1999 - 2017 I had a management position at Oslo's public library, where I was responsible for team development and had personal supervision of 22 employees.
 It was through this work that I developed a strong interest in helping individuals with personal and professional development.
 From May 2017 to December 2018 the focus of my position at the library was developing and maintaining systems and routines that affect employees' daily working lives, and giving general support to the employees who worked directly with the public.

-In 2016 I completed a two-year coaching programme at The Norwegian Gestalt Institute College (NGI), and in 2019 I completed a four-year training in psychotherapy.
+In 2016 I completed a two-year coaching programme at The Norwegian Gestalt Institute College (NGI), in 2019 I completed the Institute's four-year training in psychotherapy.
 I'm a member of the Norwegian Gestalt Therapist Association (www.ngfo.no) and an accredited member of the professional organisation GPO.
 I participate regularly in professional supervision with experienced coaches and therapists.
 I'm an associate professor at NGI, where I teach student therapists and coaches.

 Photo: Kristin Aafløy Opdan

 Supervision sessions can be booked for kr 980 inkl for an hour or 490 inkl MVA for 30 minutes.